erroronline1/caro/readme.md

 * reimport component to edit

 #### forms
-* authorize components and forms
-    * authorize checkbox from qm, ceo, supervisor by unit
-    * released only if all authorizations are provided
-    * request via message (qm, ceo, supervisor by unit)
-    * add to permissions (qm, ceo)
-* update component and form editor for correct selection list (having ids)
 * import data from other cases, warn about identifier!
 * view other forms as modal (e.g. instructions)
 * suggest next form? (load with identify)